open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 Synchronizing Data Streams
 ===========================

 The Open Ephys GUI is able to acquire, process, and save data from multiple asynchronous data streams simultaneously.
-Howver, even if two data streams have identical sample rates, they are neither guaranteed to start acquisition simultaneously nor acquire data at exactly the advertised sample rate.
+However, even if two data streams have identical sample rates, they are neither guaranteed to start acquisition simultaneously nor acquire data at exactly the advertised sample rate.
 Therefore, some synchronization procedure is required.

 Synchronization is typically performed offline, using the timing events on a "sync line" that is shared between each data acquisition device.
 But the GUI can also be configured to synchronize data from separate streams in real time, as it is being written to disk.
 This tutorial uses the example of Neuropixels probes and a National Instruments Data Acquisition (NIDAQ) device to demonstrate how to synchronize data streams online.

 Hardware Configuration
 ######################

 Whether synchronization is being performed online or offline, all data streams must share a common hardware sync line.
-Synchronization in software is accurate to within a few millisecond, but is not precise enough for synchronizing electophysiogical signals acquired at tens of kHz.
+Synchronization in software is accurate to within a few milliseconds, but is not precise enough for synchronizing electophysiogical signals acquired at tens of kHz.

 The hardware sources must be configurable one of two ways to achieve this: